The love of my life

 I remember one time the key broke down inside the lock.
 Luckily, I was in my own neighborhood, so I could walk home, fetch my spare key, and drive back again.
 But other than that, he never failed me.

 Till that day in spring, when I was driving to the Belgian border, I parked my car near the sea, had a stroll for a few hours, and when I got back, the car was dead.
 It must have been that Belgian sea air!
 I had to travel back by train, leaving the car behind.
 There was nothing I could do about it; I had to say goodbye to the most beautiful car I ever owned.

-Months later, my Lada was still parked in Belgium, and I got a ticket from the Belgium police charging me for almost 600 euros in fines.
-There were reasons why I could not pick up the car in the first place and take it back to the Netherlands, but suffice to say I was not happy about that.
+Months later, my Lada was still parked in Belgium, and I got a ticket from the Belgium police charging me almost 600 euros in fines.
+There were reasons why I could not pick up the car in the first place and take it back to the Netherlands, but suffice it to say I was not happy about that.
 I had to part with my love and had to pay for it as well, no treat, I can assure you.

 My Lada is part of the life I no longer lead.
 Since money is tight these years, I do not own a car anymore.
 And I do not want another car because I am not especially interested in today's modern cars.
 They all look alike, they are more computers on wheels than anything else, and they don’t look as cute and as potent as my Lada.